dimasma0305/tiny-instancer/README.md

 ## App configuration, and other deployment stuff

-The only thing you really need to do is issue certs for `*.instancer.domain,instancer.domain`, place them in the certs folder (`fullchain.pem` and `privkey.pem`), then fill out the `.env` file in the same file as `.env.example`.
+The only thing you really need to do is issue certs for `*.instancer.domain,instancer.domain`, place them in the certs folder (`fullchain.pem` and `privkey.pem`), then fill out the `.env` file in the same way as `.env.example`.

 After that, configure the challenges in `challenges.yaml` and just do `docker compose up --build -d`.

 You will then need to add DNS records for `*.instancer.domain` and `instancer.domain` to point at the machine where you're hosting the application.
-Make sure to not use cloudflare proxy because unless you're paying them for specific edge certs.
+Make sure to not use cloudflare proxy unless you're paying them for specific edge certs.

 ## Acknowledgments